-- a.
-Fiduciary Regents, staff, and Members have financial and trust duties to work toward sound financial status. - b.
-Loyalty Regents, staff, and Members must act in the best interests of the College. - c.
-Integrity Regents, staff, and Members should represent the College at all times in a professional manner. - d.
-Transparency Regents, staff, and Members should disclose all relationships and activities that might affect the performance of their duties for the College.
-Further, whenever possible and prudent, Regents, staff, and Members should strive for openness about Board and managerial activities for members and the public at large. - e.
-Trust Regents, staff, and Members should refrain from use of information and knowledge in any manner that could harm the College. - f.
+- 4. Transparency Regents, staff, and Members should disclose all relationships and activities that might affect the performance of their duties for the College.
+Further, whenever possible and prudent, Regents, staff, and Members should strive for openness about Board and managerial activities for members and the public at large. - 5.
+Trust Regents, staff and Members should refrain from use of information and knowledge in any manner that could harm the College. - 6.
 Legal Regents, staff, and Members should never knowingly break the law in the performance of their duties for the College.

-While we often think of conflicts of interest as those that arise only from financial gain, the concept of conflict of interest is much broader and can arise when a Regent, staff, or Member has another personal interest that conflicts with the interests of the College.
+While we often think of conflicts of interest as those that arise only from financial gain, the concept of conflict of interest is much broader and can arise when a Regent, staff or Member has another personal interest that conflicts with the interests of the College.
 A "personal interest" is defined as any interest that is not related to or is contrary to the College's interests.
-Such personal interests include personal financial interests or activities, conflicting interests of loyalty to other boards or organizations of which the Regent, staff, or Member has membership, or conflicts of commitment to certain points of view that are contrary to the College's policies, constitution, bylaws, or other purposes.
+Such personal interests include personal financial interest or activities, conflicting interests of loyalty to other boards or organizations of which the Regent, staff or Member has membership, or conflicts of commitment to certain points of view that are contrary to the College's policies, constitution, bylaws or other purposes.